vanderpool23/vanderschool/course-intro-to-design-and-tech/course-information.md

 #### What is ideation?

-a) The process of generating a wide range of possible solutions or ideas to a specific problem or challenge
+1. The process of generating a wide range of possible solutions or ideas to a specific problem or challenge
-b) The process of ignoring potential solutions or ideas to a specific problem or challenge
+1. The process of ignoring potential solutions or ideas to a specific problem or challenge
-c) The process of creating obstacles for people
+1. The process of creating obstacles for people

 Feedback: